 Walk around a little after you’ve eaten.
 There’s plenty to see.
 The sunken area to the side of the Prince Consort Lodge is the site of an old World War II public shelter.
 Bombed during the blitz, it was the greatest civilian tragedy in the UK, over 100 people lost their lives.

 More happily, the formal flower garden has just reopened after renovation with lottery funding.
 It’s a pretty enclosed area with benches and water features where I could easily sit and get lost in a book for a few hours.
 There’s plenty for kids too – a playground, an adventure park and a skateboard bowl.
 And, it’s where I now go running.
 If I was a little braver I might try using the outdoor gym facilities, but I’m concerned that is just a little too close to making a fool of myself in public.
-So for now I’ll stick to staggering round the park early in the morning and to walking there at lunch time.
+So, for now, I’ll stick to staggering around the park early in the morning and to walking there at lunchtime.